|Posted by Dee Howe on May 9, 2018 at 5:30 PM||comments (106)|

 Use nitrofurizone with wraps that will be on for 24 hours only.
 Use Nolvasan for wraps that are to be on 48-72 hours.
 Only use DMSO on wraps that will be on 24 hours.
 Proud flesh, the over growth of ce...Read Full Post »

 Horses are a great example of what you put out is what you get back.
 I encourage a person to consciously Breathe!
 If they are extremely sore and stiff when stretching, loosen the muscles up slowly and never force the horse's body into positions it doesn't easily go.
-If you exercise on a regular basis, you know about the good days and hard days.
-If you exercise very little then you know what it's like to jog a mile...Read Full Post »
+If you exercise on a regular basis, you know about the good days and hard...Read Full Post »

 In this workshop we will cover mental & physical evaluation, specific hand holds for relaxation, & guidelines for daily integrative care.